 Traditional lenders like these are only concerned about the loans, and not about getting you a car, so they will have more strict requirements for approval.
 Buy Here Pay Here dealers want your business, so they're often more open to working with people who have less-than-perfect credit.

 There are also non-prime or subprime auto finance lenders:

 When you purchase the vehicle the money is given to the dealership for the vehicle from one of the above (or other) lenders.
 You then make payments back to the lender for the purchase amount plus any agreed on fees and interest.

 Sometimes an applicant will not qualify for any of the available lender’s programs.
 For a lot of Canadians this the end of the line for options.
-That is of course unless the dealership has in house financing.
+Unless the dealership has in house financing.
 When a dealership has in house financing, also known as "Buy Here, Pay Here" they are going to lend you their own money.
-You will then be making payments back to the dealership each month as opposed to a 3rd party lender.
+You will then be making payments back to the dealership each month, as opposed to a third-party lender.

 Canada Drives has spent a decade helping customers find the best possible auto loan rate, regardless of their credit score.
 Get pre-approved with Canada Drives for free today and see what you could be eligible for!